Michael White sentenced to 2 years probation for tampering with evidence in fatal stabbing of Sean Schellenger

 Sean Schellenger's parents have blasted District Attorney Larry Krasner, who had dropped murder charges and pursued the voluntary manslaughter charge instead.

 The Schellengers plan to take the case to civil court.
-The family issued the following statement at the sentencing:
+The family issued the following statement regarding the sentencing:

 "Our life sentence began on July 12, 2018, when Sean was fatally stabbed with a deadly weapon.
 The sentencing is, hopefully, the last episode in Krasner's finely orchestrated obstruction of justice.
 We have endured enough pain at the hand of the killer, the DA and Bradford-Grey.